5 Pro Tips To Get Your Film Selected For A Film Festival

 If you don’t know what ADR is, check out this guide written by audio post-production specialist Greg Conway.

-So far this year alone, we have had around 20 films where the sound was so bad that they could not be accepted.
+So far this year alone, around 20 films have had sound so bad that they could not be accepted.

 It is the one key point you must learn.
 A bad picture won’t get your film rejected, but bad sound will.